 Lawyer Referral Service of Central Texas (LRS) in Austin, Texas can help resolve disputes between a tenant and landlord.
-As a tenant in Texas, you have a right to consult a lawyer in Austin should you feel that you have been wronged.
+As a tenant in Texas, you have a right to consult an Austin Tx real estate lawyer should you feel that you have been wronged.

 As a tenant, you have the right to your security deposit 30 days after you leave the premises, assuming you have provided the landlord with a written forwarding address.
 Holding your security deposit longer than 30 days is illegal provided you have followed all the terms of your legal agreement.
 If the landlord withholds part or all of the security deposit, they have to provide written notice and invoice showing the reason why it has been withheld—this, too, has to be done within 30 days.
 Tenants may be able to sue landlords if they believe they have unjustly been denied.
 Security deposits are one of the most common issues between landlords and tenants in the U.S.